jeffreycwitt/pl399/docs/11-hypertext-1.md

 {:rquestion}
 Similarly, why the might the inability to think of the text as a container for a series of smaller text chunks have prevented collaboration and slowed the process?

 Wikipedia was then invented "on the side", original intended to be "quick" (Wiki being the Hawaiian word for "quick") entries that could help speed up the progress of Nupedia.
-But why was it quick?
-How did the idea of hyperlinks and the "death of the author" contribute to this quickness?
+But why was it so quick?
+How did the idea of "text chunks" connected via hyperlink and the "death of the author" contribute to this quickness?

-Because individual contributions could be linked together anyone could contribute, authorship became collaborative, effectively destroying the associations of power, authority, and prestige that are normally associated with the author.
+Because individual contributions could be linked together, anyone could contribute any amount.
+Authorship became collaborative, effectively destroying the associations of power, authority, and prestige that are normally associated with the "author".

-And stripped of these "author function", people felt free to make contributions quickly, in small bursts, and with the unrealizable expectations that society expects of the "author genius".
+And stripped of these "author functions", people felt free to make contributions quickly, in small (connectable) chunks, and without the unrealizable expectations that society expects of the "author genius".

-As the author article notes, the speed and scale with which Wikipedia outpassed Nupedia was astonishing.
+As the article notes, the speed and scale with which Wikipedia outpaced Nupedia was astonishing.

 > The initial purpose was to get the public to add entries that would then be “fed into the Nupedia process” of authorization.
 Most of Nupedia’s expert volunteers, however, wanted nothing to do with this, so Sanger decided to launch a separate site called “Wikipedia.”
 Neither Sanger nor Wales looked on Wikipedia as anything more than a lark.
 This is evident in Sanger’s flip announcement of Wikipedia to the Nupedia discussion list.
 “Humor me,” he wrote.
 “Go there and add a little article.
 It will take all of five or ten minutes.”
 And, to Sanger’s surprise, go they did.
 Within a few days, Wikipedia outstripped Nupedia in terms of quantity, if not quality, and a small community developed.
 In late January, Sanger created a Wikipedia discussion list (Wikipedia-L) to facilitate discussion of the project.
 At the end of January, Wikipedia had seventeen “real” articles (entries with more than 200 characters).
 By the end of February, it had 150; March, 572; April, 835; May, 1,300; June, 1,700; July, 2,400; August, 3,700.
 At the end of the year, the site boasted approximately 15,000 articles and about 350 “Wikipedians.”

 ### Example 2

-Landow gives his own example to support Foucault's notion that "author" means more than mere "writer" but is laden with social ideas about "power" and "authority" which affects how a society and culture operates.
+Landow gives his own example to support Foucault's notion that "author" means more than mere "writer", but is laden with social ideas about "power" and "authority" which affects how a society and culture operates.

 On p.
 139 Landow reports that an anecdote about how the University of British Columbia refused to consider co-authored works for promotion.

-Here we might ask, in the manner of Foucault, is the University merely "responding" to some natural idea about the important independent genius of the author?
-Or conversely, is the institution itself helping to construct the idea of authorship, defining the rules of when someone gets to be counted as an author, and the work ought to count as being an "authored work" (with all the prestige and importance this implies. )
+Here we might ask, in the manner of Foucault, is the university merely "responding" to some natural idea about the important independent genius of the author (Authors = "individuals" who individually write books)?
+Or conversely, is the institution itself helping to construct the idea of authorship, defining the rules of when someone gets to be counted as an "author" and when a textual work ought to count as being an "authored work" (with all the prestige and importance that this implies)?

 Landow writes:

-> but now I wish to point out that as scholars from McLuhan and Eisenstein to Ede and Lunsford have long argued, book technology and the attitudes it supports are the institutions most responsible for maintaining **exaggerated** notions of authorial individuality, uniqueness, and ownership that often drastically **falsify** the conception of original contributions in the humanities and convey **distorted** pictures of research. (p.
+> "but now I wish to point out that as scholars from McLuhan and Eisenstein to Ede and Lunsford have long argued, book technology and the attitudes it supports are the institutions most responsible for maintaining **exaggerated** notions of authorial individuality, uniqueness, and ownership that often drastically **falsify** the conception of original contributions in the humanities and convey **distorted** pictures of research." (p.
 140)

 This quotation introduces evaluative language ("exaggerated", "falsify", "distorted").
-The suggestion is that the idea of authorship that our institutions and dominant medium construct are not harmless, but have an effect our ability to accurately see the world.
+The suggestion is that the idea of authorship that our institutions and dominant media construct are not harmless, but have an effect on our ability to accurately see the world.

 So, here we might ask: